Training and information sessions header 2

 No, Buckeye Degree Planner is a planning tool.
 While you will be able to “try on” the program in Buckeye Degree Planner, you will still need to formally declare the program with your advisor/college office.

-Buckeye Degree Planner will show the repeat symbol when a student is repeating a class, but there is no additional messaging that will alert them about grade forgiveness.
-If a course is added twice an alert will appear indicating the courses has been planned twice.
+Buckeye Degree Planner will show the repeat symbol when a student is repeating a class, but there is no additional messaging that will alert a student about grade forgiveness.
+If a course is added twice an alert will appear, indicating the course has been planned twice.